Merseyside Police: Organisation

 In 2017, following a force restructure the Basic Command Unit structure was disbanded in favour of a functional structure.

 Departments

-There are many different departments that makeup Merseyside Police.
-These include the Matrix Disruption Team and, formerly, the Anti-Social Behaviour Taskforce.
-Former Chief Constable Andy Cooke was concerned about budget cuts.
-He stated, "The impact of the proposed changes on police officer pensions [forcing police forces to pay pensions out of their budget] cannot, and should not, be underestimated.
-It is incumbent on me to ensure that those who will make the final decisions in relation to the pension changes understand the crippling impact these changes will have on policing".

 Matrix Disruption Team

 The Matrix Disruption Team, led by a chief inspector, consists of syndicates made up of inspectors, sergeants and constables.
 Each syndicate works with other Matrix units to provide the force with a level two response to gun crime, faction-based criminality and cash-in-transit robberies.
-These officers are specifically trained to deal with a variety of disorder situations, ranging from small protests to large-scale crowd disorder.

-The Matrix team used vans with the slogan "Matrix - A force to be reckoned with" on the left of the vehicle.

-Public order is one of the main functions of the department and therefore all officers receive the required training and are subjected to rigorous training scenarios.
-Matrix has a number of baton gun trained specialist officers: two sergeants and ten constables.

-The Matrix team also have specialist search teams and rope access teams.

 Mounted Section

-Merseyside Police Mounted Section has a long history.
-It is the oldest Provincial Mounted section, formed in 1886 as part of Liverpool City Police.
-It is an integral part of the Operational Support Unit, and is based at Greenhill Road, Allerton, Liverpool.
+Merseyside Police Mounted Section is the oldest Provincial Mounted section, formed in 1886 as part of Liverpool City Police.
+It is based at Greenhill Road, Allerton, Liverpool.

 The mounted section is an operational specialist section with a staff of one inspector, two sergeants, 14 constables, six civilian stable hands and 14 horses.

-The section provides neighbourhoods with an alternative response to reduce the incidents of crime and disorder, using an intelligence-led approach, a tactical option in relation to public order & major incidents, as well as high visibility patrolling at football matches, rugby matches, race meetings and other special events.
+The section provides neighbourhoods with an alternative response to reduce the incidents of crime and disorder.